 If skilled players threatened the overall revenue neutrality of the games, relevant games could be tightened or skilled players could be restricted to a lower bet range (not flat betted) but otherwise allowed to play.
 In other words, if casinos provide a valid and net-positive form of recreation, they need not be for private profit or revenue raising.

 There are plenty of other examples of the consequences of currency issuers starving currency-using governments.
 Toll roads and the privatization of public utilities are trends that immediately come to mind.
 These practices provide no efficiency gain.
 The appropriateness of the road or public utility is determined through government and community consultation irrespective of whether it is privately or publicly owned, so there is no improvement in resource allocation, even for those who embrace the mythology that markets and the profit motive do a better job of determining social priorities than democratic processes.
 The quality and reliability of service inevitably deteriorates due to out-of-whack incentives which encourage cost cutting to the detriment of service users.
 In all likelihood, the public will also end up paying higher prices for the services because a profit margin must be left over for the private corporation.
+Privatization of utilities essentially converts the bill payments of customers from what used to be tax payments (enriching nobody) to a form of private taxation that enriches private owners of the enterprises involved, a form of rent seeking.

 All this and more is currently commonplace because the currency-issuing federal government opts intentionally to starve currency-using state governments of funds.
 Whether voters take their frustration out on the feds, the states, or both, it makes no difference.
 Federal and state politicians are in it together, along with their benefactors and prospective future private-sector employers.